Assam Career : Poshan Abhiyaan Recruitment 2025

 As a proof of residence, the applicant will have to submit photocopy of any one document, namely, Voter ID/PRC/Driving Licence/Aadhar Card/Resident certificate from the concerned Circle Officer.

-Applicants should submit the applications in a sealed envelope clearly mentioning the post applied for at the top and addressed to concern District Social Welfare Officer Office.
+Applicants should submit the applications in a sealed envelope clearly mentioning the post applied for at the top and addressed to concern District Social Welfare Officer Office on or before 24/02/2025 during office hours..

 Detailed Advertisement : Click Here